Kodiak Daily Mirror

 The Kodiak Daily Mirror is the daily newspaper of Kodiak, Alaska.

 History

+On June 14, 1940, Gene Dawson published the first edition of the Kodiak Mirror.
+The paper was acquired by William H. Lamme in December 1942, Melton L. Crawford in 1948, father-and-son James G. Bennett and Patrick Bennet in 1954, Sig J. Digree in 1955, Wayne and Nancy Kotula in 1964, Jack Clark, David and Nancy Staunchfield in 1975, and Duane and Nancy Freeman in 1982.

-The newspaper was established June 15, 1940.
-Duane and Nancy Freeman sold the paper to the owners of the Fairbanks Daily News-Miner in 1998.
+The Freemans sold the Mirror to the owners of the Fairbanks Daily News-Miner in 1998.
 At that time the paper had a circulation of 3,000.
 Asa Cole was then named publisher.

-In 2016, the Fairbanks Daily-News-Miner, and with it the Kodiak Daily Mirror, were purchased by the nonprofit Helen E. Snedden Foundation.
+In 2016, the News-Miner and the Mirror were purchased by the nonprofit Helen E. Snedden Foundation.